 In the late 17th century Preston probably had a population of about 3,000 and from 1699 the streets of Preston were lit by oil lamps.
 At the end of the 17th century the travel writer Celia Fiennes described Preston a very good market town.
 She was impressed by the range of goods on sale on market day and commented on the 'pretty church'.

 In the early 18th century a writer said Preston was: 'A pretty town with an abundance of gentry in it, commonly called Proud Preston'.

 In the mid-18th century a writer said that Preston: 'may for its beauty and largeness compare with most cities.
-For the politeness of the inhabitants none can excel.
-Here is a handsome church and a town hall where the corporation meets for business and the gentlemen and ladies for balls and assemblies.
+For the politeness of the inhabitants, none can excel.
+Here are a handsome church and a town hall where the corporation meets for business and the gentlemen and ladies for balls and assemblies.
 Here is likewise a spacious marketplace in the midst of which stands a fine obelisk.
 The streets are neatly paved and the houses well built of brick and slates.
 The town being a great thoroughfare (i.e. a stopping place on the main road to Scotland), there are a good many inns for the travelers.
-This town has a pretty good trade for linen yarn, cloth, cotton etc.'
+This town has pretty good trade for linen yarn, cloth, cotton, etc.'

 Another writer, of the same period, said that Preston: 'Lives chiefly by its being a great thoroughfare and by many families of middling fortune living in it'.